Mark Debald, Transportation Program Administrator

 The Transportation Council, in conjunction with NYSDOT and local agencies, periodically reviews and updates the functional classification of public roads based on how they are used.
 Federal-aid eligible highways are all public roads not functionally classified as “local” (rural or urban) or “rural minor collector.”
 All publicly-owned bridges are eligible for federal aid.
 In Dutchess County, federal-aid highways include 98% of State roads, 38% of County roads, 21% of City and Village roads, and 3% of Town roads.
 In total, approximately 26% (634 lane miles) of the road mileage in Dutchess County is federal-aid eligible, which is consistent with the national average.
 Functional Classification maps for Dutchess County can be found on NYSDOT’s website (pdf files) and via NYSDOT's interactive online map.

-On December 4, 2015, President Obama signed the Fixing America’s Surface Transportation (FAST) Act (Pub.
-L. No. 114-94) into law—the first federal law in over a decade to provide long-term funding certainty for surface transportation infrastructure planning and investment.
-The FAST Act authorizes $305 billion over fiscal years 2016 through 2020 for highway, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology, and statistics programs.
-The FAST Act maintains the focus on safety, keeps intact the established structure of the various highway-related programs we manage, and continues efforts to streamline project delivery.
+The Fixing America’s Surface Transportation (FAST) Act (Pub.
+L. No. 114-94) represents the current federal transportation law, authorizing $305 billion over fiscal years 2016 through 2020 for highway, highway and motor vehicle safety, public transportation, motor carrier safety, rail, and technology research.
+The FAST Act places a focus on safety, establishes the structure of the various highway-related programs we manage, and continues efforts to streamline project delivery.

 National Highway Performance Program (NHPP)